 Nimrud became a capital of Assyria much later, in the times of Ashurnasirpal II (883 – 859 BC).
 When he started to reign, Nimrud was fallen into disrepair during the Dark Ages of Assyria (middle of the 11th – middle of the 10th century BC).
-Ashurnasirpal II turned this sleepy, half abandoned city into a metropolis – in the city were living some 100,000 people, here was botanical and zoological garden, a large palace and temples were built.
-By the effort of thousands of people there was built an 8 km long mudbrick wall around the city.
+Ashurnasirpal II turned this sleepy, half-abandoned city into a metropolis – in the city were living some 100,000 people, there was a botanical and zoological garden, a large palace and temples were built.
+By the effort of thousands of people, there was built an 8 km long mudbrick wall around the city.

-Nimrud was capital of Assyria until 706 BC, when Sargon II moved the capital to Dur Sharrukin.
-But Nimrud remained an important city until the fall of Assyrian Empire sometimes around 616 – 605 BC.
+Nimrud was capital of Assyria until 706 BC when Sargon II moved the capital to Dur Sharrukin.
+But Nimrud remained an important city until the fall of the Assyrian Empire sometimes around 616 – 605 BC.

 Nimrud was built on the bank of Tigris River.
-Central part of the city had an area of 360 ha.
+The central part of the city had an area of 360 ha.

 Archaeological excavations started here in 1845, research and documenting continued up to the second half of the 20th century.

-Archaeologists have found numerous amazing artworks of very high quality – bas-reliefs, larger and smaller sculptures, jewellery, treasures.
+Archaeologists have found numerous amazing artworks of very high quality – bas-reliefs, larger and smaller sculptures, jewelry, treasures.

 Some of the most impressive are lamassu – giant statues of winged lions with human faces.
 These creatures have served as a symbolic guards standing at the entrances in palaces.
 These stone lions are 10 – 30 tons (!) heavy.